scalar-labs/scalar-kubernetes/docs/EKSManualDeploymentGuide.md

 ## Create AWS Kubernetes cluster

-This section explains how to set up an AWS Kubernetes cluster with the AWS console.

 ### Kubernetes cluster

 Please follow [Create a cluster with the AWS Management Console](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) with appropriate VPC and Subnets for your system.